 Ideally, one must file an Income Tax Return (ITR) if their income exceeds the basic exemption limit set under the income tax slab.

 To sum up, timely filing of your ITR ensures compliance with tax rules and offers peace of mind.
-For FY 2024-25 (AY 2025-26), the extended last date to file IT returns is 15th September 2025 for individuals not requiring an audit.
-Using an income tax calculator can simplify the process.
+For FY 2025-26 (AY 2026-27), the last date to file IT returns is 31st July 2026 for individuals not requiring an audit.
+Know that using an income tax calculator can simplify the process.
 Whether it is filing on time, revising errors, or using deductions, being aware of deadlines is key to managing taxes smoothly and responsibly.